 Just as South America was never joined to Africa, what some call “Euramerica” never existed either.
 The continent of North America may have begun with an impact that was far removed from Africa, centered about Yellowstone.
 The Rocky Mountain-Tintina Trench would be one of the two major lineaments from that event.
 This could have caused a slight separation of the future Appalachia from the Atlas Mountains of Morocco.
 Salt was then deposited in the narrow gulf between Appalachia and the African mainland, just as it would be later along the east coast of Africa.

 A major impact ultimately resulting in the Great Lakes may have been the one to attract the Appalachian terrane across the Atlantic, to join the developing continent of North America.
-North America would be formed essentially, from a mountain range along either coast, with oceanic flood deposits filling the space in between.
+North America would be formed essentially, from a mountain range along either coast, with oceanic flood deposits filling the space in between, together with an ancient Precambrian craton of crystalline rocks.
 Later, terranes from across the Pacific following the Indonesian impact would be added to the west coast.

 Separation along the mid-Atlantic Ridge is pushing North America westward, but this movement is being taken up almost entirely by thrust faulting along the eastern edge of the Rocky Mountains.
 There, stacked layers of sediments that geologists term ‘decollements’, slide over one another to overlie the western part of the Great Plains.
 They have produced the Overthrust Belt, which hosts many highly productive gas and oil discoveries.